JLOT97/Stream-ML/README.md

 ## 📄 9.
 License <a name="license"></a>

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2, June 1991.
+[See more](LICENSE)